noahpresler/Django-Tutorial/README.md

 ```bash
 $ python manage.py migrate
 ```
 We will run this any time we add or edit a model.
-This command automatically creates a SQL migration that tells your database how to add/remove/edit the tables used to store your objects/relationships.
+This command automatically executes a SQL migration that tells your database how to add/remove/edit the tables used to store your objects/relationships.
 This is pretty magical, you don't need to write any SQL - Django will automatically transform your python into a database :).
 We don't have any tables yet, so this command is just initializing our database.

 In the future, when you edit the models.py file, execute the following to update your DB:
 ```bash